bnb-chain/greenfield-cmd/README.md

 For Greenfield Testnet, you can refer to [Greenfield Testnet RPC Endpoints](https://greenfield.bnbchain.org/docs/guide/resources.html#rpc-endpoints).
 The rpcAddr indicates the Tendermint RPC address with the port info.
 The configuration for passwordFile is the path to the file containing the password required to generate the keystore.
+Users need to set the password on passwordFile before running commands.
 ```
 rpcAddr = "https://gnfd-testnet-fullnode-tendermint-us.bnbchain.org:443"
 chainId = "greenfield_5600-1"